nvcleemp/graphtools/README.md

 These two-byte-numbers are in little endian or big endian depending on the header of the file.

 In both cases, after the last entry the following graph follows immediately.

+### Old-style files

+For each of the previous file formats there also exists an old-style format.
+These old-style formats are exactly the same except that they do not include the header.
+Note that without the header it becomes very difficult to know which code a file contains if the file does not have a 'well-chosen' name.
+At the moment most programs in this repository do not support the old-style formats.